ef4/memory-scroll/README.md

 ```

 `{{memory-scroll}}` does just two things: when its about to be
-destroyed it saves its scroll position into a Service (which is
+destroyed it saves its element's scroll position into a Service (which
-Ember's standard way to maintain long-lived application state).
+is Ember's standard way to maintain long-lived application state).
 And
 when it's just been rendered, it looks in the service to see if it
 should set its scroll position.